 In today’s political reality, the alternatives to hyper-partisan lawmaking are not negotiation or compromise, but rather gridlock and inaction.

 It wasn’t always like this.
 Monumental reforms like the Federal Aid Highway Act of 1956, the Civil Rights Act of 1964 and The Medicare and Medicaid Act in 1965 were passed with significant support from members of both parties.
 But strong, sustainable bipartisan legislation is mostly a thing of the past.

 The problem is not that there are too many conservatives or too many progressives or too few moderates in Congress.
 The problem is the incentives that drive members of Congress, and those incentives often boil down to one imperative: winning their party’s next primary election.
 Since so many seats in Congress are “safe” for one party or the other – approximately 86% of House districts are solidly Democratic or Republican – the primary has, in most cases, become the determinative election (and the subsequent general election has become little more than a rubber stamp).

 And because these primaries have devolved into low-turnout affairs dominated by highly ideological voters, they become tests of fealty to these small bands of gatekeepers, not the broader electorate.
-This may be the most powerful structural determinant of legislator behavior -- and not in a good way.
+This may be the most powerful structural determinant of legislator behavior – and not in a good way.

 Once just a noun, “primary” has become the most powerful verb in American politics.
 The threat of getting “primaried” is wielded early and often by party leaders to keep their conferences in line.
 Republicans who have challenged the GOP’s new orthodoxy are racking up primary threats as fast as you can refresh Twitter.
 Across the aisle, the progressive left attacks fellow Democrats who seek compromise.

-And the truth is it doesn’t even take threats, much less verified primary challengers, to effectively pressure congressional Republicans and Democrats further to the right and left -- so far apart that they can’t risk working together.
+And the truth is it doesn’t even take threats, much less verified primary challengers, to effectively pressure congressional Republicans and Democrats further to the right and left – so far apart that they can’t risk working together.
 The pressure of the primary is baked into the calculus of almost every decision they make.

 Imagine you’re a member of Congress.
 In front of you sits a bipartisan bill on an important national issue.
 You inspect the fundamentals and weigh them against the objective needs of your constituents and the country at large, right?